Man charged in bike path killings speaks in court of ‘Allah’

 Speaking through an interpreter for about 10 minutes, Saipov said the decisions of a U.S. court were unimportant to him.
 He said he cared about “Allah” and the holy war being waged by the Islamic State.

-At a prosecutor’s prompting, Broderick interrupted Saipov to read him his rights, including that anything he said in court could be used against him.
+At the prompting of Assistant U.S. Attorney Amanda Houle, Broderick interrupted Saipov to read him his rights, including that anything he said in court could be used against him.

 “I understand you, but I’ m not worried about that at all,” Saipov said.

+“So the Islamic State is not fighting for land, like some say, or like some say, for oil.
+They have one purpose, and they’re fighting to impose Sharia (Islamic law) on earth,” he said.

-After Saipov spoke more, Assistant U.S. Attorney Amanda Houle interrupted him a second time to say the government objected to the judge letting him make the kind of statement publicly that special restrictions placed on him in prison would otherwise prevent.
+After Saipov spoke more, Assistant U.S. Attorney Andrew Beaty interrupted him to object that the judge was letting Saipov make the kind of statement publicly that special restrictions placed on him in prison would otherwise prevent, including discussing “terrorist propaganda.”

 The judge said he believed Saipov was nearing the end of his remarks and let him finish before warning him that he was unlikely to let him speak out in court again in a similar manner.
 Saipov, though, would be given a chance to testify if his case proceeds to trial and, if convicted, could speak at sentencing.

+Saipov thanked the judge for letting him speak but added at one point: “I don’t accept this as my judge.”

 Prosecutors had been seeking an April 2019 trial date.
-Houle said the families of the dead and the more than a dozen who were injured deserve a “prompt and firm trial date.”
+Houle said the families of the dead and the dozens who were injured deserve a “prompt and firm trial date.”

 Defense lawyers have said the government should accept a guilty plea and a sentence of life in prison without parole to provide victims’ families and the public with closure.